justinjiajia/personalwiki/linux_unix.md

     prompt at its assigned terminal and wait for someone to type in something.
 The *getty* process then waits (sleeps) for a user to enter their username.

-5. as a user enters begins to enter a username, the *getty* process wakes up and is overwritten (exec’d) by the *login* program, which then begins execution.
+5. as a user enters begins to enter a username, the *getty* process wakes up and is overwritten (exec'd) by the *login* program, which then begins execution.
 The *login* process displays the

 >	Password: